 What is a brushless drill?

-The First but especially The Second Industrial Revolution brought enormous changes into people’s lives.
+The First but especially The Second Industrial Revolution brought enormous changes in people’s lives.
 These were times of numerous discoveries and innovations.
 All these changes came so quickly that men didn’t have much time to think, they simply had to adjust.

-During a past few decades, many changes in the world of tools happened.
+During the past few decades, many changes in the world of tools happened.
 We have the appearance of cordless tools that use neither cables nor electric power.
 These tools became worldwide popular and made our lives much easier.